Outpatient Clinical Services

 ABA is a scientifically validated approach to understanding behavior and how it is affected by the environment.

-ABA aims to decrease unwanted behaviors and increase desirable behaviors and skills
+ABA aims to decrease dangerous or harmful behaviors and increase desirable behaviors and skills.

 ABA teaches caregivers to interact differently with their child to attain and maintain desired results after therapy ends.

-Since the 1960s, therapists have been applying ABA to help children with autism and related developmental disorders
+Since the 1960s, therapists have been applying ABA to help children with autism and related developmental disabilities.

 Who benefits most from ABA Therapy?